sColin16/set-typed-lambda-calculus/README.md

 - Parametric Polymoprhism
 - Structural subtyping

-Structured Lambda's differentiating feature is its structural type system, which allows is to directly and umambiguously represent a wide range of common language constructs, all while providing a set-theoretic subtyping sytem that is intuitive to use and accepts a huge range of correctly typed programs
+The combination of these features, particularly union and intersection types, creates a powerful type system whose types behave like sets, which makes for an intuitive type system.
+The type system can represent a wide range of common programming language constructs, but at a more fundamental level, which allows for some interesting properties.

-Here are some of the language constructs Structured Lambda can represent:
+Here are some of the language constructs Set-Typed Lambda Calculus can represent:
 - Booleans
 - Enums
-- Sum types
+- Sum types (a.k.a. tagged unions)
-- Product types
+- Product types (e.g. tuples, records)
-- Nominative types
+- Nominative types (i.e. subtyping without structural typing properties)
-- Tuples
-- Records
 - Integers/strings of arbitrary size
 - Functions
   - Including overloaded functions (ad-hoc polymorphism)